-As President Trump begins to use the deportation machine that was created under Obama, the forms of incarceration targeting migrants are playing a more central role in the larger.
+As President Trump begins to use the deportation machine that was created under Obama, the forms of incarceration targeting migrants are playing a more central role in the larger carceral State.
 In parallel to the criminalization of the black, urban poor, immigration police and detention centers operate over a population that has been racialized in a different way.
 Millions living and working inside the borders of the U.S. are deemed “illegal” because of their immigration status and are targeted for deportation.
 Indeed, Hispanics now make up more than a third of all federal prisoners as a consequence of the escalation in immigration raids and criminal prosecutions of immigration violations.

 The general logic of incarceration extends to many aspects of everyday life.
 Some Detroiters described the increase in policing after the 1967 Rebellion as a way of turning the ghetto into an “open-air” prison.
 Today, these forces have intensified as security cameras are found on every corner and local police are armed with military-grade weapons and vehicles.
 Downtown is now filled with private security guards from Guardsmark Inc. employed by the billionaire Dan Gilbert, “trained to spot potential trouble and to deter thieves, drug dealers, muggers and even aggressive panhandlers.”
 Detroit police officers are in radio communication with Gilbert’s private force, and they work in tandem to remove unwanted people from the Greater Downtown area.
 Gilbert has also installed a multi-million dollar surveillance system of over three hundred cameras that captures most of what happens in Downtown.
 And all of it is seen by Gilbert’s security staff, who monitor the live feeds twenty-four hours a day from a Downtown “command center.”
 The Movement for Black Lives has addressed the general increase in surveillance, demanding an “end to the mass surveillance of black communities, and the end to the use of technologies that criminalize and target our communities (including IMSI catchers, drones, body cameras, and predictive policing software).”
 The targets of the State’s surveillance war, however, are not only the black community; the spying and surveillance of other populations such as Muslims and domestic revolutionaries have increased significantly as well.
-These technologies serve a dual purpose: they increase the capacity of theto monitor and control, while at the same time helping to normalize our prison society by turning surveillance and policing into just another facet of everyday life.
+These technologies serve a dual purpose: they increase the capacity of the carceral State to monitor and control, while at the same time helping to normalize our prison society by turning surveillance and policing into just another facet of everyday life.

 Prisons are fundamental to the functioning of the capitalist economy in the 21st century.
 The number of prisoners helps to keep the unemployment rate deceptively low.
-Additionally, 70 million people in the United States today are barred from certain kinds of employment because of criminal history or other imprints of the.
+Additionally, 70 million people in the United States today are barred from certain kinds of employment because of criminal history or other imprints of the carceral State.
 If you add to this the number of undocumented folks who face severe barriers to working, the total number (over 80 million) is half of the total U.S. workforce.
 By keeping half of the workforce precariously employed or unemployed, the carceral system enables the hyper-exploitation of poor and working people in general.
 It also helps to keep these potentially revolutionary classes disorganized by imposing restrictions on voting, housing, public benefits, and other services for people with criminal records.
 In other words, the racial logic of incarceration plays a central role in the ongoing operations of capitalism as a global system.
 The problem is not prisons themselves, but rather the general system that must expel certain classes of people from liveable conditions and employment and expose them to “premature death.”